moneroguides/1x01-importing-public-keys-and-verifying-hashes/script.md

 GREAT!
 Now we know the software that we have is the one intended by the person who signed these hashes.

 ### SIGNING AND DECRYPTING MESSAGES

 GPG has a lot of interesting features and gives users the ability to sign, encrypt and decrypt messages.

-The 'hashes.txt' file we used earlier was signed with GPG, as well as our [contact details](https://moneroguides.org/about/) on our website and the scripts for our videos.
+The 'hashes.txt' file we used earlier was signed with GPG by its creator, this also applies to our [contact details](https://moneroguides.org/about/) on our website and the scripts for our videos.

-In order sign your own "clear text" messages, use the command: `gpg --user * --clearsign message.txt`.
+Let's have a go at signing our own "clear text" message.
+First create a text file called anything you like.
+Here's one I made earlier.
+Then use the command: `gpg --user * --clearsign message.txt`.
 The asterisk ( * ) should be replaced by the name given to the private key you wish to use.
+The file name message.txt can be replaced by the name of whatever file you wish to sign.
 If you created multiple key pairs and you're unsure of your user name, you can use the command `gpg --list-keys` as we've done previously.

 Once the command is finished running you should have a new file in the working directory.
 It should have the same format as your original file with the suffix ".asc".

 It's also possible to encrypt and decrypt messages.
 The most convenient way to share these messages is using the ACSII armor function.
 The following command will create an encrypted message using the monero-guides private key: `gpg --user monero-guides --sign --armor message.txt`.
-Anyone who has our public key, is able to decryot this message.
+Anyone who has our public key, is able to decrypt this message.

 Decrypting these messages is rather simple.
 All we need to do is use the command `gpg --decrypt message.txt.asc`.

 Another great feature is the ability to encrypt messages which can only be decrypted by specific people.
 To do this, you need the public key of the recipient.
-In the next example we're going to encrypt a message that can be decrypted by only us at monero-guides: `gpg --user monero-guides --recpient monero-guides --sign --armor message.txt`.
+In the next example we're going to encrypt a message that can be decrypted by only us at monero-guides: `gpg --user monero-guides --recipient monero-guides --sign --armor message.txt`.

 Watch out for the easter eggs coming up in the following videos.
-There will be a nice reward for a lucky viewer who's been paying attention.
+There'll be a nice reward for a lucky viewer who's been paying attention.

 ### OUTRO